-In 2019, the estimate of high-grading (i.e. legal-sized lobsters returned to the water due to low market value) in the SZRLF was 43 t (Figure 5d).
-From 2003 to 2006, based on voluntary catch returns, the amount of lobsters high-graded exceeded 100 t annually.
+In 2020, the estimate of high-grading (i.e. legal-sized lobsters returned to the water due to low market value) in the SZRLF was 63 t (Figure 5d).
+From 2003 to 2006, based on voluntary catch returns, the weight of lobsters high-graded exceeded 100 t annually.

-However, 2019 was the first season since 2008, that the estimates have exceeded 30 t.
-The decrease between 2003 and 2008 is likely to reflect overall declines in legal-sized catch rate across the fishery over this period (Figure 2b).
-It should be highlighted that overall reported values in logbooks are likely to be conservative, since high-grade estimates are recorded on a voluntary basis.
+However, 2020 was the second season since 2008, that the estimates have exceeded 30 t.
+The decrease between 2003 and 2008 likely reflects overall declines in legal-sized catch rate across the fishery over this period (Figure 2b).
+It should be highlighted that overall reported values in logbooks are probably conservative, since high-grade estimates are recorded on a voluntary basis.

-Figure 5 Additional fishery-dependent indices in the SZRLF. (a) Catch rate of spawning lobsters; (b) predation mortality; (c) average number of days fished; and (d) levels of high-grading.
+Figure 5 Additional fishery-dependent indices in the SZRLF. (a) Catch rate of spawning lobsters; (b) predation mortality and predatory octopuses; (c) average number of days fished; and (d) levels of high-grading.